 Emergency searches

-“Emergency plumber Mamer,” “locksmith night Kirchberg,” “emergency dentist Luxembourg” — these queries have very high purchase intent.
+“Emergency plumber Mamer,” “locksmith night Kirchberg,” “emergency dentist Luxembourg” — these queries have a very high purchase intent.
 The user isn’t in comparison mode: they need a solution now.
-If you handle emergencies, this is an angle to address explicitly — dedicated page, prominent call button, extended hours in Google Business.
+If you handle emergencies, this is an angle to address explicitly in your content.

 Searches with a language requirement

 In Luxembourg, language is a real search variable.
 “English-speaking doctor Luxembourg,” “German lawyer Esch,” “dentist who speaks Portuguese” — these queries exist and their volumes are not negligible.
-According to STATEC data on languages spoken, the country has close to 47% of residents and cross-border workers whose first language isn’t French.
-If you serve clients in multiple languages, make that visible.
+If you serve clients in multiple languages, that’s something to make visible.

 Availability searches